About

 Welcome to our shared public media research and resource page in collaboration with IAPMR and MJRC

-Here you will find a broad selection of recommended journals, reports, websites and guides related to the core values of public service media.
+Here you will find a broad selection of recommended journals, reports, websites and guides related to the core values of public service media, as well as specially-commissioned Research Insights – blogs, op-eds, pieces, written by leading researchers and academics on a chosen subject.

 Topics include best practices, country reports and the mounting challenges faced by PSM worldwide such as media capture, diminishing budgets and media convergence.